empa-scientific-it/openbis/docs/user-documentation/advance-features/excel-import-service.md

 ## Entity Definitions

-Most entities can be created, excluding DataSets*.* There are differences due to the nature of the defined elements themselves.
+Most entities can be created, excluding DataSets.
+There are differences due to the nature of the defined elements themselves.

 General Rules: